nickw444/vector3-repetier/README.md

     * Check belts are tight (mine were loose)
     * Adjust X/Y steps per mm if confirmed that belts are tight and not slipping
 * Unrecoverable timeouts during printing
+    * Replace stock firmware with Repetier and add HC-06 Bluetooth serial

 ## Features